Sigil-Ebook/Sigil/docs/Install.md

 On Linux a 'linuxbinpkg' target is provided which will attempt to build a standalone binary installer.
 For that to work, you need to have dpkg-deb installed on Debian/Ubuntu systems and rpm-build installed on systems that use rpm based packages.
-Add -DLINUX_PACKAGE_TYPE="deb" or -DLINUX_PACKAGE_TYPE="rpm" to the original cmake command before building sigil (-DLINUX_PACKAGE_TYPE="deb" is the default if you don't include the command explicitly).
-Instead of "make install", issue 'sudo make linuxbinpkg' to build the debian binary package, or 'make linuxbinpkg' to build the rpm (note: sudo or su should not be used to build rpm package).
+Instead of "make install", issue 'sudo make linuxbinpkg' to build the deb or rpm binary package. (note: sudo or su should not be used to build rpm package).
 The *.deb or *.rpm file will be created in the 'installer' subdirectory of the build directory.
 Install/remove using your system's dpkg -i/-r (Debian/Ubuntu) or rpm -i/-e.

 ### Running Sigil on Linux